The Falcons released Lauletta from the practice squad Tuesday, Vaughn McClure of ESPN.com reports.

 Lauletta is likely facing discipline after he was charged with eluding police, obstructing administration of law and resisting arrest in late October.
 The rookie fourth-round pick will not suit up for Sunday's tilt against the 49ers, and it remains to be seen when Lauletta will rejoin the Giants offense as a backup to veteran quarterback Eli Manning.

-Coach Pat Shurmur said Tuesday that Lauletta wouldn't be suspended by the team following the rookie's Oct.
-30 arrest on charges of eluding police, obstructing administration of law and resisting arrest.
+Coach Pat Shurmur said Tuesday that Lauletta wouldn't be suspended by the team after the rookie was booked Oct.
+30 on charges of eluding police, obstructing administration of law and resisting arrest.

-The timing of Lauletta's arrest couldn't have been any worse, as there was some belief the fourth-round pick might have gotten his first look as the starting quarterback coming out of the Giants' Week 9 bye.
-It's unclear how close the Giants might have actually been to making a change under center, but Lauletta's transgression likely gave Shurmur enough reason to stick with veteran Eli Manning for the Week 10 game against the 49ers, an assignment the coach confirmed Tuesday.
+The timing of Lauletta's arrest couldn't have been any worse, as there was some belief the fourth-round pick might have earned his first look as the starting quarterback coming out of the Giants' Week 9 bye.
+It's unclear how close the Giants might have actually been to making a change under center, but Lauletta's transgression likely gave Shurmur all the reason he needed to stick with veteran Eli Manning for the Week 10 game against the 49ers, an assignment the coach confirmed Tuesday.
 While Lauletta won't receive a suspension in light of the incident, Shurmur noted that the first-year signal-caller would face "internal consequences" for his actions.
-Even so, the door isn't necessarily closed on Lauletta getting an opportunity to play at some point in 2018, as Shurmur wouldn't commit to Manning starting beyond Monday's game and said he informed the veteran over the bye week that he needed to play better to retain the top job the rest of the season.
+Despite Lauletta's poor judgment, the door isn't necessarily closed on him getting an opportunity to play at some point in 2018, as Shurmur wouldn't commit to Manning starting beyond Monday's game and said he informed the veteran over the bye week that he needed to improve his play in order to retain the top job the rest of the season.
 Manning has posted a mediocre 8:6 TD:INT through the Giants' first eight games and has shown little ability to evade the pass rush while playing behind a shaky offensive line.